tpayne/lang-examples/nodejs/genai/openai/chatbot/README.md

 (Note - This sample uses a different style interface to the Python version of this bot, but the functionality is the same).

+You can find various sample conversations held with the chatbot [here](samples/).
+They show how the bot can interact with
+* Kubernetes and DockerHub
+* GitHub code operations
+* GitHub actions operations
+* Azure DevOps code operations
+* Azure DevOps pipeline operations
+* Database DDL and DML operations
+* CMDB asset management operations

 Pre-Requisites
 --------------
 To run this sample you will need to: -